mohamedsameen/mohamedsameen.github.io/research.markdown

+---
+layout: page
+title: "Research"
+permalink: /research/
+---
+# Research
-I like to describe myself as a modern day Polymath
+Welcome to my research page.
+I like to describe myself as some kind of Polymath